-In the event of teams finishing on equal points in its group, the ordering of teams will be decided in the following order of priority:
+In the event of teams finishing on equal points in their Group, the right to progress to the Super Six stage of the competition will be decided in the following order of priority:

-- The team with the greatest number of wins in its group matches will be placed in the higher position. - If there are teams with equal points and equal wins in its group, then in such case the teams will be ordered according to their net run rate (NRR) in the group matches (refer to 16.10.5 below for the calculation of NRR). - If two or more teams are still equal, they will be ordered according to the result of the head-tohead match played between them in their group (points, then if still equal, NRR in those matches). - If the above does not resolve the group ordering, or if all matches within a group produce no results, the teams will be ordered as per their original group seedings.
+- a) The team with the greatest number of wins in its Group will be placed in the higher position. - b) If there are teams with equal points and equal wins in the Group stage, then in such case the team with the higher net run rate in the Group stage will be placed in the higher position (refer to clause 16.10.9 below for the calculation of net run rate). - c) If two or more teams are still equal, they will be ordered according to the head to head match played between them (points then net run rate in those matches). - d) If the above does not resolve the Group ordering, or if all matches within a Group produce no results, then any tied teams will be ordered as per their original Group Stage seedings and the top 3 teams in each Group will progress to the Super Six stage.

-16.10.3 Semi-Final
+16.10.6 Super Six